evcc-io/evcc/README.md

 Meters provide data about power and energy consumption or PV production.
 Available meter implementations are:

 - `modbus`: ModBus meters as supported by [MBMD](https://github.com/volkszaehler/mbmd#supported-devices).
 Configuration is similar to the [ModBus plugin](#modbus-read-only) where `power` and `energy` specify the MBMD measurement value to use.
 - `sma`: SMA Home Manager 2.0 and SMA Energy Meter.
 Power reading is configured out of the box but can be customized if necessary.
-To obtain energy readings define the desired Obis code (Import Energy: "1:1.8.0", Export Energy: "1:2.8.0").
+To obtain specific energy readings define the desired Obis code (Import Energy: "1:1.8.0", Export Energy: "1:2.8.0").
 - `tesla`: Tesla PowerWall meter.
-Use `usage` to choose meter (grid meter: `site`, pv: `solar`, battery: `battery`).
+Use `usage` setting to choose internal meter (grid: `site`, pv: `solar`, battery: `battery`).
-  *Note*: this could also be implemented using a `default` meter with the `http` plugin.
 - `default`: default meter implementation where meter readings- `power` and `energy` are configured using [plugins](#plugins)

 Configuration examples are documented at [andig/evcc-config#meters](https://github.com/andig/evcc-config#meters)